johnstarr-ling/light-verb-construction-embeddings/README.md

 The main goal of this project is to examine how large language models represent light-verb constructions (LVCs).
 More information about this project -- both in this README file and elsewhere in this repository -- will be updated over the following few weeks. cd

-The current dataset for this project is a Frankensteinien amalgamation of the datasets constructed by Yuancheng Tu and Dan Roth for their 2011 paper ["Learning English Light Verb Constructions: Contextual or Statistical"](https://cogcomp.seas.upenn.edu/page/publication_view/662) and their 2012 paper [Sorting Out the Most Confusing English Phrasal Verbs](https://cogcomp.seas.upenn.edu/page/publication_view/689).
-Major thanks to them for building easy-to-use datasets.
+The current dataset for this project is a Frankensteinien amalgamation of the dataset constructed by Yuancheng Tu and Dan Roth for their 2012 paper ["Sorting Out the Most Confusing English Phrasal Verbs"](https://cogcomp.seas.upenn.edu/page/publication_view/689).
+Major thanks to them for building easy-to-use datasets!